-5G orchestration: The automation journey towards a 5G network
+5G orchestration: The automation journey

 To realize the orchestration of 5G networks, operators needs to start their automation journey now.
 Ericsson presented the journey in 3 steps at SDN NFV World Congress – a network innovation conference in Europe for the global telecommunications industry.